chauhansachin13/chauhansachin13-ContactManagerApplication/README.md

 ## Project Structure

-Here's the suggested directory structure for your project:
+Here's the suggested directory structure of this project:

 ```
 contact-manager/